andrelohmann/ansible-role-root_colored_prompt/README.md

 ### Special purpose

-This role will exeplarily showcase the perfect development environment for ansible role.
+This role will exemplarily showcase the perfect development environment for ansible role.

   * yamllint
   * ansible-lint